Artist Collective Program

 Training & Learning

-Our program is further enriched by offsite field trips to museums, galleries, and artists’ studios, as well as sponsored independent learning opportunities like ABC’s Periscope.
+Our program is further enriched by offsite field trips to museums, galleries, and artists’ working studios.
+These outings provide inspiration, cultural access, and real-world exposure to the professional arts ecosystem.

 Off the Wall Mural Launch.jpg